the-tallest-tower/the-tallest-tower.github.io/_posts/2017-05-19-my-stephens-sausage-roll-epiphany.md

 Stephen's Sausage Roll is one of the most challenging, rewarding, and well designed puzzle games I have ever played.
 Go play it before reading on, because I'm about to (slightly) spoil one of the levels.

 I'm a programmer by trade, so it's no surprise I like puzzle games.
 And because of the whole programming thing, I probably have above-average grit when it comes to puzzle games.
-I generally won't look up a hint to an individual puzzle until I have spent three or more hours utterly stumped.
+I won't turn to hints until I have spent three or more hours on an individual puzzle, utterly stumped.

 There is a puzzle in Stephen's Sausage Roll called Wretch's Retreat.
 I spent six hours total on that level.
 Two of those were mapping out all possible avenues that might lead to a solution.
 The other four were checking and re-checking my reasoning, retrying my attempts in order to figure out what I had missed.
 In these four hours, I made virtually no progress.